PattyHarris/Bootcamp-Week10-job-board/README.md

 4. The 'submit' button will make a POST call to '/api/application'.
 When the POST is complete, the user is taken back to the dashboard.
 5. Tried to fix coverletter -> coverLetter, but that causes a bunch of problems.
 It needed to be fixed in the schema first...
 6. Note that the interface is a bit weird - you go to a job, where you can then click on an 'apply' button, but then it redirects you back to the dashboard...which is weird.
 I think this will be fixed in the next lesson.

+## Create the User Dashboard

+1. Add a getApplications method to data.js to return the user's job applications.
+2. Import the new function in dashboard.js.
+In the 'getServerSideProps', call 'getApplications' if the user isn't a company.